 The RX3 is a welcome update to the now ageing XDJ-RX2, upgrading in key areas whilst retaining the elements which made the original so popular.
 The lack of onboard analysis and streaming support is a notable exception which many will find hard to swallow—especially given Denon DJ and Numark’s advances in this area.

 The new interface and performance features are great additions that many DJs will appreciate.
 The RX3 showcases a screen and workflow so good that many may question how Pioneer DJ will continue to justify the range-topping XDJ-XZ’s price.
 Sadly, the lack of DVS support does feel like a conscious decision, ensuring power users have no choice but to upgrade to the XZ.

 That said, for those seeking a Pioneer DJ set-up that won’t break the bank at home, the RX3 is a fantastic choice.
-It’s by no means cheap, but considering a set of CDJ-3000 and DJM-900 would be north of $6000, the $1999 XDJ-RX3 represents good value for money.
+It’s by no means cheap, but considering a set of CDJ-3000s and a DJM-900 NXS2 would be north of $6,000, the $1,999 XDJ-RX3 represents good value for money.